markoleptic/EncounterPlanner/UserGuide.md

 -   **Expiration Only**: Only shows Messages at expiration time.
 Messages are displayed for 2 seconds before fading for 1.2 seconds.
 -   **With Countdown**: Messages are displayed for the duration of the countdown, including countdown text, before fading for 1.2 seconds.

-**Animation**:
-Whether to show a bounce animation when a Message first appears.

 **Position**:

 -   **X**: